Kimberly Bunch-Crump

 Special Education and Child Development

 Kimberly Bunch-Crump, PhD, BCBA-D, is an Assistant Professor in the Department of Special Education and Child Development at the University of North Carolina at Charlotte.
-Dr. Bunch-Crump has over ten years of experience teaching in K-12 high-incidence special education classrooms in Title I schools.
-She has worked at the district level to promote educational and disciplinary equity for minority male students, operated a community-based mental health agency, and worked at several universities preparing pre-service and in-service teachers and behavioral health professionals in effective practices for individuals with disabilities and their families.
+Dr. Bunch-Crump has over ten years of experience teaching in K–12 high-incidence special education classrooms in Title I schools.
+She has served at the district level to address disparities in student outcomes, directed a community-based mental health agency, and worked at several universities preparing pre-service and in-service teachers and behavioral health professionals in evidence-based practices that support individuals with disabilities and their families.
 Dr. Bunch-Crump currently teaches preservice and graduate-level courses in the Special Education Program.
-She is an active member of several state and national organizations focused on improving teacher preparation and educational and behavioral practices for individuals with disabilities and communities of color.
+She is actively involved in state and national professional organizations dedicated to advancing teacher preparation and improving educational and behavioral services for underserved student populations.

 Education